Federal Financial Aid

 2. Federal Direct Unsubsidized Loans

-An independent undergraduate junior or senior may be eligible for up to $12,500 per academic year with the Unsubsidized Direct Stafford Loan.
+Dependent students may receive an additional $2,000 in unsubsidized loans in addition to their subsidized eligibility.
+An independent undergraduate junior or senior may be eligible for up to $12,500 per academic year with the Unsubsidized Direct Federal Loan.
 Independent students classified as freshmen may receive a combined $9,500 while sophomores may receive up to $10,500.
 If the student is eligible for the maximum subsidized loan (example: $5,500), the maximum unsubsidized loan is $7,000 for a junior or senior, depending on the cost of attendance less other aid and resources.
 Unsubsidized loans are not based on need and interest begins to accrue at disbursement.
 Borrowers may exercise the option of making monthly or quarterly interest payments before the principal repayment period begins, or deferring interest repayment and having the interest capitalized and added on to the principal of the loan.
-Otherwise, the same rates and terms apply to the unsubsidized Stafford loan as to the subsidized Stafford loan.
-Dependent students may receive an additional $2,000 in unsubsidized loans in addition to their subsidized eligibility.
-This rate is subject to change and new rates are published every June.
-Students have a six (6) month grace period after graduation or dropping below half-time enrollment before entering the ten (10) year repayment period.
+Otherwise, the same rates and terms apply to the unsubsidized federal direct loan as to the subsidized loan.
+This rate is subject to change and new rates are published every July 1.
+Students have a six (6) month grace period after graduation, withdrawal, or dropping below half-time enrollment before entering the ten (10) year repayment period.

 Federal Plus Loans